Bitcoin

 The U.S. Department of Treasury’s Financial Crimes Enforcement Network (FinCEN) issued its first guidance about digital currency in March 2013 (document) followed by another in January 2014 (document).
 These guidance discussed Bitcoin participants, categorizing them as users, exchangers, and administrators.
 FinCEN further defined exchangers and payment processors as money transmitters whose actions fall under the laws governing money services business (MSB) within the Bank Secrecy Act (document).
 Once any business or individual falls under FinCEN’s definition of money services business, the entity must meet registration requirements and adhere to a range of anti-money laundering, recordkeeping, and reporting responsibilities.
 BitPay is one of the Bitcoin-related companies already registered with FinCEN.

-The number of businesses and merchants (like Overstock (OSTK), Dish Network (DISH), and Dell) accepting Bitcoin is increasing.
-Many merchants have expressed interest in a derivative products (and derivative markets) through which their exposure to Bitcoin price fluctuations could be hedged.
+through which their exposure to Bitcoin price fluctuations could be hedged.
 Derivatives are a popular way to hedge risk through products such as futures, forwards, options and swap.
 Many registered trading platforms are ready to list Bitcoin derivative products.
-The Tera Exchange, a registered SEF (swap execution facility) with the U.S. Commodity Futures Trading Commissions (CFTC) already has a CFTC-regulated product called USD/XBT Swap.
-The product protects the value of Bitcoin by locking in a dollar price.
+The Tera Exchange, a registered SEF (swap execution facility) with the U.S. Commodity Futures Trading Commissions (CFTC)

 The U.S. Commodity Futures Trading Commissions held their Global Markets Advisory Committee meeting in October where it discussed various aspects of Bitcoin (though it made no formal announcement afterwards).
 In a December 2014 speech, CFTC Chairman Timothy Massad said that some aspects of virtual currencies will fall under the agency’s jurisdiction.